rcebulko/foundryvtt-ammo-tracker/README.md

 # RC Spent/Recoverable Ammo Tracker

 Made for the DnD5e system.
-In 5e, after a combat, you can choose to spent 1 minute to recover half of expended ammo, rounding down.
+In 5e, after a combat, you can choose to spend 1 minute to recover half of expended ammo, rounding down.
 My players hated tracking their spent ammo each combat and trying to remember to recover it, so I made this module.

 ## How it works:
 - When you *Create Encounter*, it records the current quantity of any item with `consumableType == 'ammo'` (ie. arrows, crossbow bolts, etc.)